-Fiery outrage and furious wrath are attributes of the the One who our Creator.
+Fiery outrage and furious wrath are attributes of the One who is our Creator.
 God is actually a living Being.
 Yes, “God is love,” that should be clear a bit later.
+He is also Holy.

 “He who is the blessed and only Potentate, the King of kings and Lord of lords, who alone has immortality, dwelling in unapproachable light, whom no man has seen or can see, to whom be honor and everlasting power.”
 (1 Timothy 6:15,16)